 Most of our product sales consist of sequencing- and array-based instruments and consumables, which include reagents, flow cells, and library preparation, based on our proprietary technologies.
 We also perform various services for our customers.
-In 2023, 2022, and 2021, instrument sales represented 16%, 16%, and 17%, respectively, of total revenue; consumable sales represented 68%, 70%, and 71%, respectively, of total revenue; and services represented 16%, 14%, and 12%, respectively, of total revenue.
+In 2024, 2023, and 2022, instrument sales represented 12%, 16%, and 16%, respectively, of total consolidated revenue; consumable sales represented 72%, 68%, and 70%, respectively, of total consolidated revenue; and services represented 16%, 16%, and 14%, respectively, of total consolidated revenue.